grafana/grafana/docs/sources/http_api/query_history.md

 - **page** - Search supports pagination.
 Specify which page number to return.
 Use the limit parameter to specify the number of queries per page.
 - **limit** - Limits the number of returned query history items per page.
 The default is 100 queries per page.
 - **from** - Start time for the query history search as a second UNIX timestamp.
-- **to** - The end time for the query history search as a second Unix timestamp.
+- **to** - End time for the query history search as a second UNIX timestamp.

 **Example request for query history search**: